 All disclosures and authorisations should be properly documented.
 A conflict register should be kept up to date and reviewed regularly.
 This not only ensures compliance but also protects directors from allegations of concealment.

 Under Section 176, directors must not accept any benefit offered because of their directorship.
 This duty is designed to prevent bribery, undue influence, or subtle pressure to act in another party’s favour.
-Examples of prohibited benefits include:

 Reasonable hospitality or corporate gifts are acceptable only if they cannot reasonably be regarded as likely to give rise to a conflict.
 When in doubt, disclose it — transparency is always safer.